iridl/iridl.github.io/docsrc/admin/prerequisites.md

 # Prerequisites

 This is not a tutorial on linux system administration.
-We will assume that the reader is able to perform tasks such as:
+We assume the reader is able to perform tasks such as:

 * Install a linux distribution on a server.